Are there differences between NYC parking rules for holidays and Sundays?

 - Christmas Day

-What are some common holiday parking mistakes?
+Let’s debunk some common holiday parking myths.

 - Christmas Eve and New Year’s Eve are not parking holidays.
-No benefits (UNLESS THEY FALL ON A SUNDAY THEN SUNDAY PARKING RULES APPLY)
+No benefits (UNLESS THEY FALL ON A SUNDAY, THEN SUNDAY PARKING RULES APPLY)

-- Black Friday is not a parking holiday in NYC
+- Black Friday is not a parking holiday in NYC.

 - Larry’s birthday is not a parking holiday in NYC…sad but true